cnizzardini/cakephp-swagger-bake/README.md

 Either disable CSRF protection on your main route in `config/routes.php` or enable CSRF protection in Swagger UI.
 The library does not currently support adding this in for you.

+#### My route isn't displaying in Swagger UI

+Make sure the route is properly defined in your `config/routes.php` file.

 ## Reporting Issues